apetenchea/cdroot/source/_posts/sivananda-yoga-teachers-training-course.md

 become independent.
 When I became independent, there were so many things I wanted to do, but I was lacking the energy.
 Now, at this moment, I finally know how it feels to have both.

-We were all blessed to have Swami Janardhana Ananda by our side, as the main teacher.
+We were all blessed to have Swami Janardhana Ananda by our side, as the philosophy teacher.
 Chanting and praying together with him was a great experience.
 One evening, during [Sri Lalitha Sahasranaamam](https://www.youtube.com/watch?v=PGRhM77OSU0), I had my deepest meditation ever.
 It was absolute bliss.
 After a while, the discomfort in my legs and butt started to appear, but the bliss was so intense that it completely overshadowed it.
 Afterwards, I felt so rested and energized as